 Your headshot, your resume, and your digital footprint.
 I put all three of these components on the same level of importance.
 They all need to support the same overall image you wish to present.
 If one is off, the other two can't really make up for it.
-Here's my breakdown on each part of that trifecta and what you can do to help tilt the odds in your favor.
+Here's my breakdown on each part of that trifecta and what you can do to help tilt the odds in your favour.

 Here's Lindsay again.
 She's smiling again but this time her eyes are in on the game.
-There's a different story now don't you think?
+There's a different feel now don't you think?
 Same questions as before.
 What is her expression saying to you now?
 Would you say the expression has a positive or negative vibe?
-Did you think it was a little hard to find the word to describe her expression or did it come right to you immediately?
+Was it a little easier to describe her expression this time?

 |Bookings By Appointment|